-The completed Application must be served on all the persons you have named as Respondents.
-You may serve the Application by hand, regular mail, facsimile transmission, courier, or any other way agreed upon by the parties.
+The completed Response (Form 2) must be served on the Applicant and any other Respondents within 10 days of the effective date of service of the Application on you.
+"Effective date of service" is defined in the Tribunal's Rules.
+You may serve your Response by hand, regular mail, facsimile transmission, courier, or any other way agreed upon by the parties.